Video Recorded Performances

 Later, the students have the opportunity to study the video quietly so that they can reflect and process their own thoughts in light of their experience and the feedback.
 A traditional masterclass (usually on the same work) will either precede or follow the videoed performance enabling a connection between the traditional hands-on teaching situation and performance/feedback group discussion.
 Timetable permitting, this will happen on a different day.

 The masterclasses give the participants a second chance to play their chosen piece and explore/experiment alternative approaches in more detail, in a more traditional masterclass setting.

-On the second evening of Grolloo 2 there will be an informal evening of music making, where participants can contribute music to share with everybody.
-Last year we had improvisations, jazz, flute ensemble and piano duets.
+On the second evening of Grolloo Flute Session, we organize an informal evening of music-making, where participants can contribute music to share with everybody.
+Last year we had improvisations, jazz, flute ensemble, and piano duets.

 Contemporary Playing Techniques and Improvisation

 This is one of the central energies of the Grolloo Sessions and one that Matthias, Ian, and Wissam like to explore in various individual and overlapping ways.
 You do not need to bring extended technique repertoire or feel you have to be able to improvise or even compose.
 However, if any of your repertoire, interests or curiosity touch any of these creative areas then there will be plenty to share, learn and discuss.

 The course takes place in Eva’s home village where she has her workshop.
 This creates a fascinating opportunity to get a taste of the realities and challenges of innovative flute making and how this connects with the Art of Performance and Composition.